hindenbug/rtstc/README.md

 ### rtstc [The Super Tiny Compiler](https://the-super-tiny-compiler.glitch.me) in Rust

-An exercise as part of my foray into learning Rust :)
+An exercise as part of my foray into learning Rust.